fisher-alice/johnny-five-wiki/Led.Digits.md

 The `Led.Digits` class constructs an object that may represent one or more (chained) 8 Digit, 7-Segment \* LED Digit display (MAX7219/MAX7221) devices attached to the physical board.
+Up to 8 devices can be controlled with one instance, giving you 64 displayable digits.

 \* Support for varying segment devices is in progress.